AaronFoltz/node-hackernews/README.md

 ## How to use

-### Gather the posts from the front page ** Currently you can only get the front page posts
+### Gather the posts from the front page
+	visit hackernews.aaronfoltz.com/get
+### Gather the posts from the desired page
-	visit hackernews.aaronfoltz.com
+	visit hackernews.aaronfoltz.com/get?page=#
+Where # is the desired page number

 * A pure JSON implementation of the front page information will be returned.
 If you access this using a web browser, it will ask you to download a file containing the JSON.
 If using this option, you will notice that the JSON is prettified using JSON.stringify using tabs.